ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.8.2 Communication & Restoration

-Upon taking Individual Action, you have a duty to explain your action and the intent behind it to any Partner who fills a Role that may be significantly impacted.
+Upon taking Individual Action, you have a duty to explain your action and the intent behind it to any Team Member who fills a Role that may be significantly impacted.
 Upon the request of any of those Team Members, you also have a duty to take any reasonable additional actions to assist in resolving any Tensions created by your Individual Action.

 If your Individual Action was effectively acting within another Role, or violated a Domain or a Policy, then you must cease from continuing to take similar Individual Action upon request of whoever normally controls that Role, Domain, or Policy, or upon request of a Circle Lead of the Circle holding the affected entity.